labib0x0hunter/EeveeNotes/DSA/array/readme.md

 - two pointer
 - merge : Given two static array, merge them.
 Given two sorted array, merge them and output array must be sorted.
 - sort : Given a static array, sort them using bubble sort, quick sort and merge sort.
+- rotation : Given an static array and k, rotate the array by k left or right.
+Use mod if k >= n, and also use reverse technique.
 ---

 # Quiz